1. Connecting Communities through Action

 Events and Activities

 Across all of our projects, we are interpreting the story of the Trent Valley and presenting this through both physical installations and modern technology.

 Information boards and artwork enable us to tell the story of key sites across the landscape and help to improve visitor experience.
-Utilising modern technology, we are providing information, videos and images virtually, and are creating an augmented reality experience with a touring mobile display.
+Utilising modern technology, we are providing information, videos and images virtually, and are creating an online 360° experience with a touring mobile display.

 The display materials will be made available to local museums beyond the end of the project.
 The newly-formed volunteer groups will continue to meet and care for the area beyond the end of this project.

-The Augmented Reality deliverable will be maintained as part of the Staffordshire Wildlife Trust’s 25-year vision for the Transforming the Trent Valley wetlands area.
+The online 360° experience will be maintained as part of the Staffordshire Wildlife Trust’s 25-year vision for the Transforming the Trent Valley wetlands area.

 Physical infrastructure will be maintained by the landowners into the future.

 Derbyshire Mapping Portal